 - Line a large rimmed baking sheet with parchment paper.

-- In a small bowl combine 1 1/2 tablespoons cold water and cornstarch.
+- In a small bowl stir together 1 ½ tablespoons cold water and cornstarch.
 In a saucepan, combine fresh and dried cherries with sugar, lemon juice, vanilla and salt.
-Cook over medium heat, stirring occasionally, until cherry juices are released, about 5 minutes.
+Cook over medium heat, stirring occasionally, until slightly softened, about 5 minutes.
 Add cornstarch mixture and bring to boil.
 Remove from heat and let cool, stirring occasionally.

 - Roll out pastry sheet onto a lightly floured surface.
 Cut into 8 rectangles.
 In a small bowl, whisk egg white with 1 tablespoon of water.

-- Place each rectangle on a floured surface and brush edges with egg white.
+- Place each rectangle on a floured surface and brush edges with the egg white mixture.
 Scoop about 3 tablespoons of cherry mixture onto one side and fold the dough over the filling.
 Crimp edges with a fork to seal.
 Cut a couple of slits in the top and brush with egg wash.
 Sprinkle with coarse sugar.
 Chill for 30 minutes.

 - Preheat oven to 375º.
 Bake until golden brown, about 30-40 minutes.
 Let cool.